Do Go On - 536 - FedEx Flight 705

 Numbers game.

-It will do it.
+Yeah, that NASDAQ will do it.

-It always bounces back, mate.
+It always bounces back, man.

 Yeah.

+Stocks, I guess.
 Can't go wrong there.
+B.HP.
+CRA.
+RSAV.
+RSA.
+B.M.

+Anyway, the DC-10.
 Oh, that's another one.

-Was now flying faster than any DC 10 had ever gone before.
+Was now flying faster than any DC-10 had ever gone before.

+Pretty good.
+So there's that.
 Sure, parts of my skull are in my brain.
+But you don't know that.

 This plane is shuddering.

-And feeling stresses that it is not designed to withstand.
+and feeling stresses that it is not designed to withstand.

-Yep, yep, yep.
+Yep, yep, yep, yep.

 This is unsustainable.

-AEN writes, the airplane became unresponsive as it could no longer be pulled out of the dive.
+as it could no longer be pulled out of the dive.

 With the only hand that was still functioning,